yonghaekim/AOS-RISC-V/README.md

 cp -rf ./AOS-RISC-V/generator ~/firesim/
 ```

-## Building a New HW Design for SNAP
+## Building a New HW Design for AOS-RISC-V

 1. In `~/firesim/deploy/config_build.ini`,
 - Under `[afibuild]`, add a bucket name: